How to Install VirtualBox on Kali Linux

 Creating a New Virtual Machine

-Open VirtualBox from your application menu or typevirtualbox
+Open VirtualBox from your application menu or type virtualbox in the terminal.

 Follow the prompts to complete the VM setup.